Speed limits and other boating restrictions

 Speed limit scheme prior to 7 October 2016

-Since 30 March 2009, the statutory basis for speed limits has been primarily Section 11 of the Marine Safety Act 1998.
+Since 30 March 2009, the statutory basis for speed limits has been primarily Section 11 of the Marine Safety Act 1998 (Act).
 Section 11 outlines the various restrictions on the operation of vessels on navigable waters by display of ‘notices’.
 Speed limit signs are notices for the purpose of this Section.
-Since 2009, it no longer became necessary for a speed limit to be notified in the NSW Government Gazette.

 Speed limit scheme on and after 7 October 2016

-On 7 October 2016, Section 11 of the Marine Safety Act 1998 was updated to allow notices under Section 11 to either be displayed in or near a waterway, or to be published in the NSW Government Gazette.
+On 7 October 2016, Section 11 of the Act was updated to allow notices under Section 11 to either be displayed in or near a waterway, or to be published in the NSW Government Gazette.

 Exemptions from speed limit notices

-Section 11(5) of the Marine Safety Act 1998 provides that the Regulations may exempt vessels from compliance with a notice under Section 11.
-Clause 16 of the Marine Safety (General) Regulation 2016 contains general exemptions from speed limits where necessary, for safety reasons.
+Section 11(5) of the Act 1998 provides that the Regulations may exempt vessels from compliance with a notice under Section 11.
+Clause 16 of the Regulation contains general exemptions from speed limits where necessary, for safety reasons.
 These include avoiding an immediate risk of injury or property damage, non power-driven vessels and Police and Roads and Maritime Services vessels operated by officers whilst on duty.

-Roads and Maritime is able to grant an exemption from compliance with a speed limit, in writing under Clause 140 of the Marine Safety (General) Regulation 2016.
-Exemptions through Aquatic Licences may also be granted, in accordance with Section 18(4) of the Marine Safety Act 1998.
+Roads and Maritime is able to grant an exemption from compliance with a speed limit, in writing under Clause 140 of the Regulation.
+Exemptions through Aquatic Licences may also be granted, in accordance with Section 18(4) of the Act.

 Speed limits without speed limit notices